 Organize your file so that you can quickly find any document you need.
 I use a three-ring binder with numeric tabs for each document and a Table of Contents.
 For larger files I also create an index in which I separately list all of the IEPs, assessments, report cards, etc., with their tab numbers.
 It provides another quick reference tool.
 The school team will be very impressed if you can quickly produce documents referenced during the meeting, especially if they are unable to find the document in their file.

-Step 3: building your own team
+Building your own team

 Parents are often at a disadvantage in IEP meetings because they have to rely on the reports and expertise of school personnel and school system representatives far out number them.
 To the extent that you can afford private assessments I strongly recommend them.
 Speech/Language assessments and neuropsychological evaluations are often extremely valuable for children on the autism spectrum.
 Some private health insurance plans will cover a portion of the costs of the assessments.